This article provides the steps to migrate from a live UCRM instance to a live UNMS instance.

 - Note that payment gateways are not affected by this choice, the one-time payments and subscriptions will work regardless of the UNMS homepage selected.

 5.5.
 UNMS and CRM Administrators:

-NOTE: As of this version, the CRM login screen works only for the clients to access the Client Zone.
+NOTE: Please note that the CRM login screen only works for clients attempting to access the Client Zone.

 All the UNMS and CRM administrators can sign in using the same administrators screen at yourdomain/nms.
 All the UCRM accounts (usernames/passwords) from your previous UCRM will work in this UNMS login screen, except the super-admin account.
 If there is just one super admin in UNMS and one in CRM, these super-admins accounts are considered as being for the same person and are merged into one.
 This user will need to use the username/password set in the UNMS app, configured during the first run of UNMS.

 5.6.
-If you were using the Shaping feature in the old UCRM v2.X:
+If you were using the Traffic Shaping feature in the old UCRM v2.x:

 The UNMS Network module will take care of it: just turn it on for the gateway router in UNMS v1.0.
 For an easy configuration, use this UNMS Traffic Shaping guide.